suriya-r45/palaniappa/replit.md

 - ✅ Database created and migrations applied
 - ✅ Frontend and backend integrated and running on port 5000
 - ✅ All API endpoints functional
-- ✅ Vite configuration optimized for Replit proxy
+- ✅ Vite configuration optimized for Replit proxy with allowedHosts: true
-- ✅ Workflow configured with webview output type
+- ✅ Workflow configured with webview output type and JWT_SECRET
-- ✅ Deployment configuration set up for autoscale
+- ✅ Deployment configuration set up for autoscale with environment variables
 - ✅ Static metal rates and shipping data initialized
+- ✅ Application successfully running and tested
 - ⚠️ Requires STRIPE_SECRET_KEY for payment features
 - ⚠️ Requires Twilio credentials for SMS features